Cool World

 When cartoonist Jack Deebs was behind bars, he found escape by creating "Cool World", a cartoon series featuring a voluptuous femme fatale named Holli Would.
 But the cartoonist becomes a prisoner of his own fantasies when Holli transports Jack into Cool World with a scheme to seduce him and bring herself to life.
 A hard-boiled detective--the only other human in Cool World--cautions Jack with the law: Noids (humans) don't have sex with doodles (cartoons).
 However, the flesh proves weaker than ink as Holli takes human form in Las Vegas, staring in a trans-universal chase that threatens the destruction of both worlds.
 With a splashy combination of animation and live-action sequences, "Cool World" delivers the hottest action around.

-The film financial setback against its respectable budget of $30.0M, earning $14.1M globally (-53% loss).
-While initial box office returns were modest, the film has gained appreciation for its unique voice within the animation genre.
+The film commercial failure against its mid-range budget of $30.0M, earning $14.1M globally (-53% loss).
+While initial box office returns were modest, the film has gained appreciation for its innovative storytelling within the animation genre.

 Plot Structure